 \subsection{Experimental Results}

-This section presents an extensive evaluation of our proposed multi target backdoor attack.
-To compare the attack effectiveness and evasiveness between conventional replacement attack mechanism and our proposed attack mechanism, we first implemented both of the attack on all 5 datasets.
-For executing the subgraph replacement based attack, we used the exact same attack design parameters stated in subsection \ref{subsec:exp_setting}.
-This section also present a detailed analysis of our attack's performance along several axis: model generality, injection strategy, number of connections between trigger \& host, number of target labels, trigger size, trigger edge density, poisoning ratio.
+This section presents an extensive evaluation of our proposed multi-targeted backdoor attack.
+To compare the attack effectiveness and evasiveness between conventional replacement attack mechanism and our proposed attack mechanism, we first implemented both of the attack on all five datasets.
+For executing the subgraph replacement-based attack, we use the exact same attack design parameters stated in subsection \ref{subsec:exp_setting}.
+We also present a detailed analysis of our attack's performance along several axis: model generality, injection strategy, number of connections between trigger \& host, number of target labels, trigger size, trigger edge density as well as poisoning ratio.